Grammars for Document Spanners: Preprocessing Stage of the Enumeration Algorithm

-The acyclic nature of the decorated grammar (that is, the fact that a non-terminal cannot be produced from itself) enables us to obtain the following upper bound for the computation of the $\jmp$ function. {For every functional unambiguous extraction grammar $G$ in CNF and for every document $\doc$, the $\jmp$ function is computable in $O(|\doc|^5 3^{4k} |G|^2)$ where $k$ is the number of variables $G$ is associated with.} \begin{lemma} \lemjmp \end{lemma} Lemmas~\ref{lem:stb} and~\ref{lem:jmp} imply that we can find the non-stable non-terminals as well as compute the $\jmp$ function as part of the quintic preprocessing.
-It is important to note that if we can reduce the complexity of computing the $\jmp$ function to cubic then we can reduce the whole preprocessing time to cubic.
+The acyclic nature of the decorated grammar (that is, the fact that a non-terminal cannot derive itself) enables us to obtain the following upper bound for the computation of the $\jmp$ function. { {For every functional unambiguous extraction grammar $G$ in CNF and for every document $\doc$, the $\jmp$ function is computable in $O(|\doc|^5 3^{4k} |G|^2)$ where $k$ is the number of variables $G$ is associated with.}} \begin{lemma} \lemjmp \end{lemma} \begin{proof} We claim that Algorithm~\ref{alg:jmp} computes $\jmp$: it gets the decorated grammar $\decgrmr{G_{\doc}}$ and the set $\sf{skippable}(G_{\doc})$ of $\decgrmr{G_{\doc}}$'s skippable productions as input, and it outputs the array $\sf{jmp}$ for which $\sf{jmp}[A,i,j,\bx,\by]$ is $\jmp(A_{i,j}^{\bx,\by})$.

+{The algorithm uses an auxiliary array $\sf{reachable}$, and an auxiliary set $\sf{remove}$. } The correctness of the algorithm is based on the two following claims: